 Background

 Pre-2000 (prior to mandatory Standards), the Western Electricity Coordinating Council (WECC) operated using the Minimum Operating Reliability Criteria (MORC).
-Per MORC Section D. Time Control, Control Areas were required to assist in maintaining frequency at or near 60.0 Hz, as prescribed in the Western System Coordinating Council (WSCC) Procedure for Time Error Control (TEC).
-Various versions of the TEC predate 1980.
+Per MORC Section D. Time Control, Control Areas were required to assist in maintaining frequency at or near 60.0 Hz, as prescribed in the Western System Coordinating Council (WSCC) Procedure for Time Error Control (PTEC).
+Various versions of the PTEC predate 1980.

 In February 2003, the WECC Automatic Time Error Correction (ATEC) Procedure (Procedure) became effective for all Balancing Authorities in the WI.
-The original intent of the Procedure was to minimize the number of Manual Time Error Corrections in the WI.
+The original intent of the Procedure was to minimize the number of manual Time Error Corrections in the WI.

-In June 2007, the Procedure was translated into BAL-STD-004-1, Time Error Correction, followed by BAL-004-WECC, Time Error Correction, versions 1-3.
-BAL-004-WECC-1 required Balancing Authorities within the WI to maintain Interconnection frequency within a predefined frequency profile and to ensure that time error corrections would not result in a negative impact on Interconnection reliability.
+In June 2007, the Procedure was translated into BAL-STD-004-1, Time Error Correction, followed by BAL-004-WECC-1 through 3, Time Error Correction.
+BAL-004-WECC-1 required Balancing Authorities within the WI to maintain Interconnection frequency within a predefined frequency profile, and to ensure that Time Error Corrections would not result in a negative impact on Interconnection reliability.

-In September 2009, in response to Federal Energy Regulatory Commission (FERC) Order 723, WECC received Standard Authorization Request (SAR) WECC-0068 requesting modification to BAL-004-WECC-1.
-Modifications were approved with an effective date of April 1, 2014, creating BAL-004-WECC-2.
-BAL-004-WECC-2 introduced two new performance metrics: 1) in Requirement R1, a 150% metric, and 2) in Requirement R2, a 90-day metric.
+In September 2009, in response to Federal Energy Regulatory Commission (FERC) Order 723, WECC received Standard Authorization Request (SAR) WECC-0068 requesting modification of BAL-004-WECC-1.
+Modifications were effective April 1, 2014, creating BAL-004-WECC-2.
+BAL-004-WECC-2 introduced two performance metrics: 1) in Requirement R1, a 150% metric, and 2) in Requirement R2, a 90-day metric.
 Neither of these metrics are supported by technical studies.
 They were included in BAL-004-WECC-2 as a compromise during drafting.

-In May 2018, FERC approved minor revisions to BAL-004-WECC-2 as part of WECC SAR WECC-0124, with an effective date of October 1, 2018, thereby creating BAL-004-WECC-3.
+In May 2018, FERC approved minor revisions to BAL-004-WECC-2 as part of WECC SAR WECC-0124, effective October 1, 2018, creating BAL-004-WECC-3.

+In 2023, this Standard was reviewed as part of the WECC SAR WECC-0147.
+The drafting team noted: 1) Version 3, Requirement R5 migrated from the pre-2000 MORC without initial or subsequent technical support, and 2) R5 addresses capabilities of Automatic Generator Control (AGC) found in no other Standard, without mandating its use or stating how that capability interfaces with ATEC.
+R5 is retained herein until it can be properly addressed per a NERC Standard Authorization Request.

 Standard Definitions:

 7.1 Interchange Software